commercialprogression/compro_theme/README.md

 The theme needs the wonderful [blockify](https://www.drupal.org/project/blockify) module to operate properly, without it you would need to manually add things back into the template files like logo, page title, etc.

 ## Recommended ##
-This theme place nicely with the compro_grunt repo, download it here for 6 dollars: https://bitbucket.org/alexfisher/compro_grunt
+This theme plays nicely with the compro_grunt repo, download it here for 6 dollars: https://bitbucket.org/alexfisher/compro_grunt